96boards-hikey/tools-images-hikey960/README-technical.md

 * Jumper Pin 3-4 = DIP switch 2
 * JUmper Pin 5-6 = DIP switch 3

-Rescue Using hisi_idt
+Rescue Using hikey_idt
 =====================

-This document descirbes the steps to use hisi-idt.py to download binaries to HiKey960 through serial port.
+This document describes the steps to use hikey-idt to download binaries to HiKey960 through serial port.
 On HiKey960, serial port means a ttyUSB device emulated from its OTG port.

 1. Command syntax
 -----------------